 There are a few different types of commercial lease in Queensland to cater to the different business needs and growth opportunities.
 When choosing a type of lease for a business, you should consider whether the business needs flexibility of a month-to-month lease or the stability of a long-term lease.
 Here are some of the main types of commercial leases:

-- Short-term renting is a type of lease gives you flexibility.
-If you expect your business to grow significantly, you can rent small premises initially and move into a bigger location as you expand.
+- Short-term renting: This type of lease gives you flexibility – if you expect your business to grow significantly you can rent small premises initially and move into a bigger location as you expand.

 - Long-term leasing is ideal if you have found a location that captures your target market.
 A long-term lease gives you the stability to establish your business over time

-- Leasing a space in a shopping centre (retail lease) will generally have issues arise from it.
-The rent is often higher in shopping centres and there are often more restrictions on leasing terms.
+- Leasing a space in a shopping centre (retail lease): The rents are often higher in shopping centres, and there are often more restrictions on leasing terms.

 Minimum lease standards